 not only for the specialist, but also for readers with a broader base of education.
 Appreciating diversity, we explicitly invite scholars from all around the world to share his or her research results

 Article manuscripts submitted to the editors will be sent to external peers.

 On receiving a submitted article manuscript, the editors communicate among each other and discuss whether it seems to them suitable for publication in the Journal in terms of its overall quality, its temporal focus, methodological approach and basic formal requirements.
 Only then the submitted text will be be sent out for peer review.
 Peer-reviewers are particularly asked to provide comments about how to further improve the paper.
 In case of a distinctly disapproving opinion of one peer, the editors may consult one or two further reviewers in behalf of their opinion before taking a final decision.

 All manuscripts should be submitted in electronic form both as a Word file and a PDF with tables,

 graphs and illustrations in black and white submitted separately in JPG or TIF format.
 Authors are expected to clear copyright permissions for all illustrations, graphs, etc.

 The ideal length of a paper is 20–30 pages (c.
 8,000–14,000 words).
 Papers should include a separate list of cited works at the end.
 Please send us an abstract and a brief academic CV

 including your academic affiliation and postal address accompanying your submission.
 For further details, please refer to the journal’s style sheet [PDF / MS Word].

 On receipt of the finalized manuscript, it will be subjected to careful editing, both in terms of content and language.
-All texts will be proofread by a native speaker and the language will be examined
+All texts will be proofread by an American native speaker.

 Besides actively recruiting reviewers at our end, we encourage other scholars to contribute reviews as well.
 Please contact the editors if you wish to submit a book review,